universal-ctags/citre/docs/core-layer.md

 Tags file can offer *ambiguous information*.
 For example, when generating the tags file with `$ ctags -R`, the file fields use relative path to the current working directory.
-When jumping to definition, how do we know where does them actually point to?
-This is the ambiguity of information offered by tags files.
+When jumping to definitions, how do we know where do they actually point to?
+This shows the ambiguity of information offered by tags files.

 To ascertain such ambiguous information, we need *additional